 Curriculum Development Grants

-As part of the Global Competencies in 21st Century Asian Studies initiative, the University of Washington’s Center for Global Studies and Asian Studies offers grants for Community College full time, part time, and adjunct faculty for new course development, revision of an existing course, or creation of a new course module, all to be taught at their current institution.
+The University of Washington’s Center for Global Studies, South Asia Center, Southeast Asia Center, and East Asia Center offers grants for Community College full time, part time, and adjunct faculty for new course development, revision of an existing course, or creation of a new course module, all to be taught at their current institution.
 Faculty from all disciplines are welcome to apply.
 Please note: this grant also includes the former Soviet countries of Central Asia and the Caucasus and the languages of the regions of East Asia, South Asia, Southeast Asia and Central Asia and the Caucasus.
 Additional funding for project related travel to Asia may also be available to successful applicants on a case by case basis.

-More information about the 21st Century Asian Studies initiative and application requirements can be found here.
+Application requirements for the Asian Studies Grants can be found here.

 Faculty from all disciplines and campuses of UW are encouraged to apply.
 The amount per award is usually $2,000.
 Faculty may submit more than one application.

 In order to apply, please send to Tamara Leonard (email@example.com) the following: